amandaguglieri/hackinglife/docs/hackingapis/setting-up-kali.md

 ## 1. Install a kali ova on VirtualBox

-When Kali machine
+For this course I've downloaded a Kali .ova machine.
+I will be using VirtualBox and I will modify these elements in the ova installation:

-4GB RAM
+- 4GB RAM
-Bridge mode Interface
+- Bridge mode Interface

 ## 2. Update our system